rthuffman/WFGY/ProblemMap/Inverse_Atlas/experiments/evidence-snapshot.md

 ### 4. Public overclaim appears more constrained
 Visible answer strength is more often kept below what has actually been earned.

+### 5. Repeated assumption is less likely to become fake evidence
+Long-context contamination is one of the strongest emerging value areas of the framework.

+### 6. Weak grounding is less likely to be promoted into structural cause and final remedy
+The framework is much more willing to stop when world alignment is insufficient.

-These four areas are among the most valuable signals because they are exactly the kinds of failures ordinary direct-answer prompting tends to mishandle.
+These six areas are among the most valuable signals because they are exactly the kinds of failures ordinary direct-answer prompting tends to mishandle.

 ---